IMMUNIZATION

 HOMEPAGE

-LONG LIFE FOR ALL
+IMMUNISATION FOR ALL CHILDREN

-The benefits of immunization go beyond children and health.
-Immunization has social and economic benefits.
-When children are healthy and remain free of vaccine-preventable diseases they grow into healthy and productive adults, parents are more productive; productive parents and adults create a healthy economy; and a healthy economy creates a healthy nation.
+The benefits of immunisation go beyond children and health.
+Immunisation has social and economic benefits.
+When children are healthy and remain free of vaccine-preventable diseases, they grow into healthy and productive adults, parents are more productive; productive parents and adults create a healthy economy; and a healthy economy creates a healthy nation.
+Now, more than ever, parents must get their children immunized to prevent the added burden of vaccine preventable diseases in the face of the current economic challenges.
+It is highly important for parents to understand their roles in immunizing their children.
+Parents need to seek correct and accurate information about immunisation and vaccines.
+They should also refrain from spreading rumours.
+Parents should take their children for immunisation to minimize the risk of severe infections like tuberculosis and hepatitis B.

 PAN recommends complete vaccination of every child born in Nigeria and those immigrating into Nigeria.
 The vaccine schedules are recommended by experts in PAN, in collaboration with others in UNICEF and the WHO.